pablomsales/uniovi-cs-network/README.md

-### Key Metric Barplots
+### Key Metrics

 Below are barplots for some of the calculated network metrics, highlighting the top individuals.
 Full metric data is available in the `.txt` files within the respective `metrics` subdirectories.

 **Degree Centrality (Directed Graph)**
 *Highlights individuals with the most connections (supervisions given and received).*